Practical-Code/bless/README.md

 These instructions are to get BLESS up and running in your local development environment.

 #### Authorize CodeBuild using OAUTH to have access to GitHub

 In an AWS account navigate to the CodeBuild console and connect your AWS account to your GitHub account.

-In the AWS CodeBuild console, select "Create Build Project".
+In the CodeBuild console, select "Create Build Project".
 Under Source, select "Github" and select "Connect using OAUTH" and select the "Connect to GitHub" button.
 On the GitHub Authorize application page, for organization access , choose "Request access" and select the bless repository, and then select "Authorize application".
 After a connection to a GitHub account has been made, finishing building the project will not be necessary.

+Fork this repository into a personal account.

 ## BLESS Deployment Instructions
-Fork this repository into a personal account.

-### AWS CloudFormation

-Navigate to the CloudFormation console and select "Create Stack".
+In an AWS account, navigate to the AWS CloudFormation console and select "Create Stack".

 Choose "Design a template" and cut and paste the yaml located in bless-deploy.cf in the bless_cloudformation folder into the CloudFormation designer.